RoundingWell/care-ops-frontend/README.md

 There are two npm commands most useful for development:

-Useful for local development with webpack local dev-server and the [backend docker instance](https://github.com/RoundingWell/care-ops-backend)
+Useful for local development with vite local dev-server and the [backend docker instance](https://github.com/RoundingWell/care-ops-backend)
 ```
 $ npm run dev
 ```